 Learning from labeled data using classification and regression models.

-What are the advantages and disadvantages of k-nearest neighbors?
+5.1 - What are the advantages and disadvantages of decision trees?

 Advantages: Neural networks (specifically deep NNs) have led to performance breakthroughs for unstructured datasets such as images, audio, and video.
 Their incredible flexibility allows them to learn patterns that no other ML algorithm can learn.